TheMonocledHamster/Hamster-Bot-Prototype/README.md

 # Chatbot Prototype
 Description: Basic prototype of a rudimentary chatbot
-</br></br>
-[NOTE] This entire project was developed in 2 nights, so there are many possible avenues for improvement.
-I'd be grateful for PRs and Bugfix Tickets.
 </br></br></br>
 Preferred OS: Any Debian-based distro.
 (Developed in Kubuntu 20.04)